-- 1. The current portfolio of Canadian Tire store leases contain contractual annual rent escalations of 1.5% per year, on average, over the initial term of the leases and have a weighted average lease term of 15.7 years: - CT REIT has contractual arrangements with CTC whereby CT REIT has a right of first offer ("ROFO") on all current and future CTC properties which meet the REIT's investment criteria and preferential rights, subject to certain exceptions, to participate in the development of, and to acquire, certain new retail properties; and - 3.
-CT REIT expects to use its relationship with CTC to obtain insights into potential real estate acquisitions and development opportunities resulting from CTC's direct knowledge of consumer behaviour and their impact on retailers' square footage requirements.
+- 1. The current portfolio of Canadian Tire store leases ("Canadian Tire Leases") contain contractual annual rent escalations of 1.5% per year, on average, over the initial term of the leases and have a weighted average remaining lease term of 15.2 years; - CT REIT has contractual arrangements with CTC whereby CT REIT has a right of first offer ("ROFO") on all current and future CTC properties which meet the REIT's investment criteria and preferential rights, subject to certain exceptions, to participate in the development of, and to acquire, certain new retail properties; and - 3.
+CT REIT expects to use its relationship with CTC to obtain insights into potential real estate acquisitions and development opportunities in markets across Canada.